-7. Rural / Village / Farm or Agritourism / Plantation:
+10. Rural / Village / Farm or Agritourism / Plantation

-It is rightly said that India lives in its villages.
 Indian villages are imbued with natural beauty, charm, and a simple way of life and offer unique experiences for the traveller.
 Tourism can act as a powerful tool for revitalizing the rural economy.
 Developing strong public private peoples partnership within a responsible tourism framework can create a win-win situation for the tourist, entrepreneur and the community and emerge as an alternate engine of growth for the rural areas.
 Unique Village Life Experience packages can revive our traditional activities in the villages.
 Farm and plantation tourism can augment the income from agricultural activities and de-risk farmers to some extent.
 Villages with core strength in handlooms, handicrafts, etc. and which are in proximity to existing destinations, can be developed as tourism destinations.

-8. Beaches & Islands
+11. Beaches & Islands

-Globally, Beach holidays have grown by 18% over the last five years and remain the most important segment of leisure travel.
+Globally, Beach holidays remain the most important segment of leisure travel.
 With over 7500 Km. of coastline and a tropical climate, India has the potential to create a vibrant beach tourism economy.